 One of the first tasks in the fire restoration process is protecting people from toxins.
-That includes setting up isolation barriers between damaged and occupied areas, using air scrubbers and ventilation, and the use of personal protection for workers (such as as nitrile gloves, goggles, face masks, respirators, and full clothing).
+That includes setting up isolation barriers between damaged and occupied areas, using air scrubbers and ventilation, and the use of personal protection for workers (such as nitrile gloves, goggles, face masks, respirators, and full clothing).

 Physical Cleaning (Cleaning Services)

 Smoke is physically removed using wet sponges or dry sponges for hard surfaces, depending on the surfaces and the type of smoke (such as dry for oxygen-rich fire or wet for oxygen-starved blazes).
-Although you may have heard about using vinegar (a kind of acid) as a home remedy for smoke odor removal, most cleaning is best done with specialized alkaline detergents.
+Although you may have heard about using vinegar (a kind of acid) as a home remedy for smoke odour removal, most cleaning is best done with specialized alkaline detergents.
 That includes laundering clothes and curtains.
 Upholstery and carpet cleaning should begin with vacuuming using micro-filter HEPA equipment.

 Soda and dry-ice blasters use strong jets to quickly remove char and soot from building surfaces.
 They can also rescue structural elements with as much as 1/4 inch of char.
 Drywall can often be saved, provided smoke hasn’t gotten in behind it.
-But the foam padding under laminate flooring as well as attic and wall insulation must be replaced if they’ve been affected.
+But the foam padding under laminate flooring, as well as attic and wall insulation, must be replaced if they’ve been affected.

 At The Molecular Level

 Basic homeowners policies should cover fire damage, including ash, soot, and smoke removal.
 But there’s a catch.
 That’s only if the right prevention steps were taken in the hours and days immediately after the blaze.
-Otherwise secondary damage won’t be covered.
+Otherwise, secondary damage won’t be covered.

-At IBX Services, our certified technicians are experts in emergency board-up, soot and odor removal, detailed cleaning, water damage remediation, content clean-up, and structural restoration.
+At IBX Services, our certified technicians are experts in emergency board-up, soot and odour removal, detailed cleaning, water damage remediation, content clean-up, and structural restoration.
 With an assigned project manager, our consultants create a step-by-step plan to mitigate the damage and restore your property to its pre-loss condition.